Epoxy adhesive – the most used industrial adhesive

 - Chemical resistance: generally, all epoxy resins resist chemical exposure better than most alternatives.
 With modification epoxy adhesives can even withstand total immersion in harsh chemicals.

 - Heat resistance: due to the chemical composition of epoxy, the adhesives are heat resistant by nature.
 Also a property that can be enhanced by modifying the formulation.
 Usually, epoxy adhesives are heat resistant up to 200°C (390°F).
+However, also heat proof epoxy resin types exist which withstand even higher temperatures.

 - Electrical properties: one of the desired properties of epoxy resin adhesive is its excellent electrical insulation which makes it suitable for applications like printed circuit boards.